harshilp24/RestvsSpread/draft.md

 ```
 #### Using Spread in a Function Call

-We would use the spread operator if we had an array that we wished to send as a list of arguments to a function.
-Let's put our add method to use again.
+We can use the spread operator if we had an array that we wished to send as a list of arguments to a function.
+Let's put our  ```add ``` method to use again.
 ```js
 function  add(a, b, c) {
 return  a + b + c ;